ng-girls/ng-girls-website/README.md

 - Go to workshops folder and open file <event-name>.md
 - update properties in md file
 - create folder `src\assets\<your-workshop-name>` and add all assets there
-- Run `npm install && npm run scully:all` to test it locally
+- Run `npm install && npm run build` to test it locally
-- When ready create PR to `base-branch`
+- When ready create PR to `main`

 ## Adding new blog post
 - `npm checkout -b <your-post-name>-branch`